shubh81139/Weather-Dashboard/README.md

 - To demonstrate the use of **real-time data integration** in Power BI
 - To apply **data transformation and modeling** using Power Query and DAX
 - To highlight **storytelling with data** through visuals and layout
-- To create a **portfolio-ready project** suitable for interviews and business demos